RossBoylan/mccli/bin/python/Notes.md

   * The directory in which the `Python` executable resides
   * A temporary directory in which to run the test

+#### Getting the Directories Reliably
-**Getting the directories reliably**, with a minimum set of assumptions, is challenging.
+with a minimum set of assumptions, is challenging.
 That is one reason for the advice to always run `pytest` from the `mccli` root.

 `request.path` gives a `pathlib.Path` object that is the full path of the file running the test, e.g., `C:\Users\rdboylan\Documents\KBD\mccli-justice\py_tests\test_sum_results.py` for tests run from that file.
-I believe that will be more stable than just using `__file__`, which won't be right if the test uses other modules for getting directories.

-From that location one can navigate to any other part of the tree.
+From that location one can navigate to any other part of the tree except the virtual environment.

+This is similar to using `__file__`, which doesn't require a fixture.
+The problem with it is that if I define a fixture function to get key directories and put it in a separate file, `__file__` will no longer refer to the file with the test.
+Of course, it should still no how to navigate the tree, so perhaps that doesn't matter.

 There are some other constructs that are not reliable. `request.config.rootpath` or the equivalent (I think) `pytestconfig.rootpath` use an algorithm that will not reliably find the root, even if run within the `mccli` directory tree, much less if the working directory is outside of that tree.
 The algorithm looks for files that are not present, because the `mccli` neither is nor contains a regular `Python` package.

+In `VSCode`, `Path.cwd()` always returned the root `mccli` directory when run by a test function, even though those functions are in files further down the directory tree.
+As noted, that doesn't seem like something to rely on in general.

+#### Virtual Environments

-Locating the `Python` **virtual environment** is challenging for several reasons:
+Locating the `Python` virtual environment is challenging for several reasons:

   1. There may be no virtual environment.
   2. The virtual environment may not be in the expected location `mccli/pyenv`; it may not be under the `mccli` at all.
   3. Even given the top of the virtual environment, the complete path to its `Python` is variable.
 Under `MS-Windows` one should look under `Scripts`; most other systems use `bin`.
 Further, the exact name of the executable varies: it has an `.exe` extension on `MS-Windows` but not elsewhere, and it may go by `python` or `python3`.

-The safest way to activate the virtual environment if the test runs a program in a subshell is to use `sys.executable`, which gets the complete path, including the file name and extension,  for the `Python` that is executing the test.
+The safest way to activate the virtual environment if the test runs a program in a subshell is to use `sys.executable` as the `Python` to run. `sys.executable` is the complete path, including the file name and extension,  for the `Python` that is executing the test.
 This *only works if `pyenv` was launched using the desired virtual environment*.
 The virtual environment is set up so that if you invoke its version of `Python` you will get the whole environment.

-In `VSCode`, `Path.cwd()` always returned the root `mccli` directory when run by a test function, even though those functions are in files further down the directory tree.
-As noted, that doesn't seem like something to rely on in general.

 `sys.executable` gives the full path of the running `Python`,  even if there is no active virtual environment.
 Use `sys.prefix != sys.base_prefix` to tell if a virtual environment is active or not.

+#### Changing the Working Directory

+Code that uses `subprocess.run()` can use the `cwd=` argument to set the working directory for the spawned subprocess.

-The best way to **change the working directory** temporarily is with `monkeypath.chdir("somewhere")`.
+Otherwise, the best way to change the working directory temporarily is with `monkeypatch.chdir("somewhere")`.  `monkeypatch` is a fixture.
 This will revert back to the original directory at the end of the test function, without any need to program that explicitly.
-Or, if using `subprocess.run()` one can use the `cwd=` argument to set the working directory for the spawned subprocess.

-One can create **new fixtures** with
+#### Making New Fixtures

 ```python
 import pytest